 Damages occurring during installation most probably will not be covered.
 The premium always goes up for pricey stereo upgrades because the value of your car also includes the quality of your audio system.

 The specified value of your system determines the cost of the premium.
 Ideally, it should be the market value of the sound system.

 Overstating your new audio system’s value will not make you get more claims because your insurer will base the value on the actual cost of the replacement or repair.

-Underestimating your sound system’s worth will cause you not to get the full value of your stereo when you need a replacement.
-Any modifications done to your car must be under the approval of your insurance provider.
+Underestimating your sound system’s worth may be beneficial for the lower rates, but it will cause you not to get the total value of your stereo when you need a replacement, which is not the best deal, especially if you have a new car.

 Most standard car policies cover manufacturer-installed systems.
-Aftermarket additions must be listed to be insured.
-Therefore, before making any changes to your car audio system, you need to get in touch with your insurer.
+However, aftermarket additions must be listed to be insured.
+Therefore, you need to contact your insurer before making any changes to your car audio system.

 The insurance provider determines your eligibility, the coverage limits, and guarantees if modifications are insurable.
 It is therefore advisable to talk to the insurance agent first.

 While the process may seem complicated, it is necessary because modifications affect the car’s value.

 The vehicle worth appreciates or depreciates depending on the quality of the added equipment, the installation service, and the impact of the modification on the vehicle’s functioning.